Creighton Miller: Early life and college career

 Miller was born in Cleveland, Ohio, into a well storied family of athletes.
 He attended DuPont High School outside Wilmington, Delaware, and was the seventh member of his family to play football at the University of Notre Dame in South Bend, Indiana.
 Harry Miller, his father, was an All-American halfback at the school and the captain of the Fighting Irish football team in 1908.
 One of his uncles, Don Miller, was part of the dominant 1924 Notre Dame backfield nicknamed the Four Horsemen.
 His brother Tom played with him at the school in 1941 and 1942.
-Miller was named after Creighton University, where his father was coaching when he was born.
+Miller was named after Creighton University, where his father was head football coach.

 Miller was a standout halfback at Notre Dame under head coach Frank Leahy starting in 1941.
 He rushed for 151 yards in a 1942 game against Northwestern University, a single-game school record that stood until 1974.
 In 1943, he led the nation in rushing with 911 yards.
 He scored 13 touchdowns and came in fourth in Heisman Trophy voting as Notre Dame finished with a 9–1 win–loss record and won the national championship.
 He was named a consensus All-American and was chosen to play in the College All-Star Game, a now-defunct annual matchup between the champions of the National Football League (NFL) and a squad of the best college players from around the country.
 As he succeeded on the field, Miller's independent streak became increasingly apparent.
 To Leahy's frustration, he skipped spring practices every year of his Notre Dame career to play golf, but the coach did not discipline Miller because he was the team's best halfback.